lm-webui/lm-webui/docs/cli.md

 curl http://localhost:7070/api/health
 ```

-If a runtime is reachable from the host but not from Docker, verify the endpoint uses `host.docker.internal`, the host firewall permits the connection, and the runtime is listening beyond an inaccessible loopback address where required.
-Do not expose runtime endpoints publicly unless the office network and runtime authentication are configured appropriately.
+If a runtime is reachable from the host but not from the app, verify the firewall permits the connection and the runtime is listening on `0.0.0.0` (not `127.0.0.1`).
+For Docker deployments, use `host.docker.internal` instead of `localhost`.
+Do not expose runtime endpoints publicly.